efyoungud/prioritevac/README.md

 ##Behavior
 Behavior is based in group types: people who are alone will seek an exit immediately, while people who came with a group will initially seek their group members.
-A decision tree that demonstrates the goal-setting behavior is available here: https://zingtree.com/host.php?style=panels&tree_id=931577651&persist_names=Restart&persist_node_ids=1
 First, they need to decide what their goal is: where they’re heading.
-There are a number of factors that determine this, and the decision tree linked above translates the code into the more easily parsed version of the questions people have to ask themselves to determine their successive goals.
 The primary determinant is whether someone came alone or not.
 The purpose of this model is to examine group ties, so separating out those without group ties is a more important first step than differentiating by group type.
 If someone came alone, they then set a goal based on whether or not they have previous familiarity with the building.
 Those who had previously visited the nightclub are assumed to be familiar with its layout and use the closest exit, regardless of whether or not they could see it.
 Those who had not previously visited then seek either the closest visible exit in a cone of visibility that is impacted by smoke or, if they are unable to see a close exit, the main entrance.
 It is assumed that people would have entered through the main entrance and therefore remember approximately where it is.
 For all exits, when a person is very close to their goal exit, their goal becomes the area outside: they want to be out of the nightclub.
 For people who came in groups, their goals are more complicated.
 The primary question for this research is: at what point during a fire do group ties break down?
 Accordingly, people’s groups are differentiated by type.
 Coworker bonds are different from familial bonds, for example.
 At the outset, people search for their nearest group-member, and so that person becomes their goal.